a0viedo/node-tooling/README.md

 An opinionated list of resources for JavaScript and Node.js development.
+You can find the Spanish version [here][readme-es].

 ## Editor
 There're very good options with syntax highlighting and support for plugins: